Webnode: Website Builder Review 2022

 Pricing

-Four premium pricing plans are offered for those looking to access more of what the platform serves up.
+Four premium pricing plans are marketed for those looking to access more of what the platform serves up.
 These are Limited, Mini, Standard, and Profi and differ in terms of their storage space (100 MB, 500 MB, 2 GB.
 5 GB, respectively) and bandwidth (1 GB, 3 GB, 10 GB, unlimited).
 Free unique domain names are included starting with the Mini subscription.

 Should you be looking to set up an online store, you'll need a Standard or Profi subscription.
 The former allows you to add a second language localization of your site, create up to five backups, and offer 100 memberships.
-The Profi subscription offers unlimited localizations, backups, and memberships.
+The Profi subscription includes unlimited localizations, backups, and memberships.

 Below, we've provided an overview of Webnode's pricing plans: